Enabling Collaboration Between Real-estate Developers and Lenders

 We designed an onboarding experience to guide new Developers invited into Built by Lenders.
 We used product tours and in-context how-to videos and set up documentation, FAQs, and support bots to help users grasp the key elements of their project and the draw preparation process.

 The Draw preparation process leveraged an existing Built pattern - a folder with tabs to capture the various requirements over time.
-Maddie (Designer, Lender team) and I spent multiple meetings aligning on the details across the two products, and raising the tricky ones up for the team to review.
+I teamed up with another designer on the lender team to ensure we designed a consistent experience across the two products.

 Problem 3/4